How my jQuery Drag’n'Drop Jigsaw works

 TalkR — Audio of your blog

 What is it with me and Text-To-Speech?
 Just fond memories, I guess.
 At one time I had a TalkR widget in my Blogger blog.
 It had a list of all the posts and it would speak whichever one you picked.
-It must have worked at one time or I would have . . . → Read More: TalkR — Audio of your blog
+It must have worked at one time or I would have never published it.
+I . . . → Read More: TalkR — Audio of your blog